HyDeFuse: Provably Convergent Denoiser-Driven Hyperspectral Fusion: Convergence Analysis

-The nonexpansive of the gradient step operator is a standard result in convex optimization~\cite{bauschke2011convex}.
-This relies on the Ballion-Hadded theorem~\cite{bauschke2011convex}, a fundamental result about differentiable convex functions that is applicable for our loss function~\eqref{eq:loss}.
-A function $\ell: \bbH \to \Re$ is said to be $\beta$-smooth if it is differentiable and its gradient $\nabla \!\ell$ is $\beta$-Lipschitz, i.e.,
+We note that the nonexpansiveness of the gradient-step operator is a standard result in convex optimization~\cite{bauschke2011convex}.
+This follows from the Baillon–Haddad theorem~\cite{bauschke2011convex,baillon1977quelques}, a fundamental result for smooth convex functions that applies to our loss function\eqref{eq:loss}.
+The statement about the spectrum, however, is specific to our operator.